klauspost/compress/s2/README.md

 Usage: s2c [options] file1 file2

 Compresses all files supplied as input separately.
-Output files are written as 'filename.ext.s2'.
+Output files are written as 'filename.ext.s2' or 'filename.ext.snappy'.
 By default output files will be overwritten.
 Use - as the only file name to read from stdin and write to stdout.